 Do you have a newly adopted kitten?
 Have you noticed a brown “coffee-like” debris in your kitten’s ears?
 Are your kitten’s ears itchy?
-If you’ve answered yes to these questions your kitten may have Ear Mites.
-In the following article, we will discuss ear mite infections in kittens as well how your veterinarian will diagnose and treat this common condition.
+If you’ve answered yes to these questions, your kitten may have ear mites.
+In the following article, we will discuss ear mite infections in kittens, and how your veterinarian can diagnose and treat this common condition.

-Otodectes Cynotis are more commonly referred to as “Ear Mites”.
-They are microscopic parasites that commonly inhabit the skin and ear canals of kittens.
-While adult cats are often resistant, less commonly they can also become infected.
+Otodectes Cynotis, more commonly referred to as “Ear Mites,” are microscopic parasites that commonly inhabit the skin and ear canals of kittens.
+While adult cats are often resistant, they can also become infected, albeit less commonly.
 Ear mites are the most common cause of ear infections in kittens.
-Ear Mites are not host specific and can be transferred from your kitten to other kittens, cats, and even dogs within the same environment.
+Ear mites are not host specific, and can be transferred from your kitten to other kittens, cats, and even dogs within the same environment.

-Ear Mites are contagious, cause itchiness, head shaking, and often cause dark to black debris to accumulate inside of your kitten’s ears.
+Ear mites are contagious and cause itchiness, head shaking, and, frequently, the accumulation of dark to black debris inside of your kitten’s ears.
 Many people think this debris resembles coffee grounds.
 Secondary scratching by your kitten may cause cuts, abrasions, and scabbing to the base of your kitten’s ears.
-If left untreated, ear mites can also lead to the development of bacterial infections inside of your kitten’s ears.
+If left untreated, ear mites my also result in the development of bacterial infections inside of your kitten’s ears.

 Fortunately, there are many treatment options available for eliminating ear mites.
-Treatment options range from topic ear medications including Ivermectin, products containing thiabendazole, and ear mite specific ear medications.
+Treatment options range from topical ear medications including Ivermectin, products containing thiabendazole, and ear mite specific ear medications.
 There are also certain Flea/Tick preventatives which have activity against ear mites.
 However, it is extremely important to consult with your veterinarian who can counsel you about which products are safe and effective for kittens.
-Certain flea/tick preventatives can be toxic to cats and others are not approved for cats or do not have activity against ear mites.
-Please do not apply a dog specific flea/tick preventative to your cat and you should always consult with your veterinarian before starting any new flea/tick preventative!
+Certain flea/tick preventatives can be toxic to cats, and others are not approved for cats, or do not treat ear mites.
+Please do not apply a dog-specific flea/tick preventative to your cat, and be sure to always consult with your veterinarian before starting any new flea/tick preventative!

-Ear mites have a 21-day life cycle so it’s important to treat your kitten for an appropriate duration of time to prevent recurrence.
-If the infection is not completely eliminated, remaining ear mites can continue the life-cycle complicating treatment.
+Ear mites have a 21-day life cycle, so it’s important to treat your kitten for an appropriate duration of time in order to prevent a recurrence.
+If the infection is not completely eliminated, remaining ear mites can continue the life-cycle, complicating treatment.

-If you suspect your kitten has ear mites, we recommend scheduling an Appointment with our Veterinary Team who will perform a complete physical examination, microscopic evaluation for ear mites, and discuss the appropriate treatment options for your kitten.
+If you suspect your kitten has ear mites, we recommend scheduling an Appointment with our Veterinary Team.
+We will perform a complete physical examination as well as a microscopic evaluation for ear mites, and discuss the appropriate treatment options for your kitten.

 Jeffrey Stupine, V.M.D